freenas/freenas-docs/userguide/storage.rst

 Importing an Encrypted Pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are importing an existing GELI-encrypted ZFS pool, you must decrypt the disks before importing the pool.
-In :numref:`Figure %s <zfs_import_vol_fig>`, select :guilabel:`Yes: Decrypt disks` to access the screen shown in :numref:`Figure %s <zfs_decrypt_import_fig>`.
+Disks in existing GELI-encrypted ZFS pools must be decrypted before importing the pool.
+In the Import Volume dialog shown in :numref:`Figure %s <zfs_import_vol_fig>`, select :guilabel:`Yes: Decrypt disks`.
+The screen shown in :numref:`Figure %s <zfs_decrypt_import_fig>` is then displayed.

 .. _zfs_decrypt_import_fig: